Jack Greenwell: In Spain

-After leaving Barcelona in 1923, Greenwell became the inaugural manager UE Sants, a club based in the Sants district of Barcelona.
+After leaving Barcelona in 1923, Greenwell became the inaugural manager of UE Sants, a club based in the Sants district of Barcelona.
 During his three seasons with the club, he helped them stave off relegation in his first season, and finish third in the league in his last season, while also finally prevailing over his former team.
 Greenwell then joined CD Castellón, who played in the Campeonato Regional de Valencia.
 In the 1926–27 season, the club finished as runners-up, and the following season, they repeated the same feat, but Greenwell did not see the season out as he moved mid-season to Barcelona's local rivals Español.
 In 1928, he led them into the inaugural La Liga, but the club only managed to finish seventh.
 However, Español made up for their disappointing league form by winning both the Campionat de Catalunya and their first ever Copa del Rey in 1929.
 With a team that included Zamora and Ricardo Saprissa, Greenwell guided Español through the early rounds, beating Sporting de Gijón and Arenas Club de Getxo.
 In the quarter-finals, they beat Athletic Madrid 9–3 on aggregate, before beating eventual La Liga champions Barcelona 3–1 in the semi-finals and Real Madrid 2–1 in the final.
 Greenwell remained in charge of Español for one more season, but failed to win another trophy.
 He then spent a season with Real Sociedad Alfonso XIII, where the club retained the Baleares Championship.